 There may be a small amount of urine, blood, and vaginal fluids left over after we have done all of the study related testing.
-We would like to store your leftover body fluids for future work that could include testing for study products and testing for HIV risk.
+We would like to store your leftover body fluids for future work that could include testing for study products, testing for HIV risk and testing related to COVID-19 infection (if such testing is available and needed to better understand the impact of COVID-19 infection on the study data).
 If you agree, your samples and related health information will be stored safely and securely.